 The tendons that connect the muscles to the bones can also be strained if they are pulled or stretched too much.
 If ligaments (remember, they connect bones to bones) are stretched or pulled too much, the injury is called a sprain (spreyn).
 Most people are familiar with the pain of a sprained ankle.

 Contact sports like soccer, football, hockey, and wrestling can often cause strains.
 Sports in which you grip something (like gymnastics or tennis) can lead to strains in your hand or forearm.

-How do I keep my muscles healthy?
+How can I keep my muscles more healthy?

 Muscles that are not used will get smaller and weaker.
 This is known as atrophy.

 When you make your muscles work by being physically active, they respond by growing stronger.
 They may even get bigger by adding more muscle tissue.
 This is how bodybuilders get such big muscles, but your muscles can be healthy without getting that big.

 There are lots of activities you can do for your muscles.
 Walking, jogging, lifting weights, playing tennis, climbing stairs, jumping, and dancing are all good ways to exercise your muscles.
 Swimming and biking will also give your muscles a good workout.
 It’s important to get different kinds of activities to work all your muscles.
 And any activity that makes you breathe harder and faster will help exercise that important heart muscle as well!